-- 9. In order to join the Scheme a Claimant will have to: - a. establish that they were resident in residential care at any time between -----and------; - b. particularise the human rights abuses, emotional, spiritual, unlawful physical and/or sexual abuse they suffered whilst in such care; and within the child abuse definition of UN and the Scottish Government Child Abuse Inquiry definition - c.
-That they are considered to be pre: 1964 applicants - d.
-Waiver the right to raise a civil action once agreement and compensation/redress level has been reached with the claimant
+- 9. In order to join the Scheme a Claimant will have to: - a.
+Establish that they were resident in residential care at any time between -----and------; - b.
+Particularize the human rights abuses, emotional, spiritual, unlawful physical and/or sexual abuse they suffered whilst in such care; and within the child abuse definition of UN and the Scottish Government Child Abuse Inquiry definition - c.
+That they are considered to be pre: 1964 applicants and Post 1964 applicants; Priority may be considered for elderly or end of life applications.
+The Scheme will ensure there is no discrimination and all applicants and applications are treated equally. - d.
+Waiver the right to raise a civil action once agreement and compensation/redress level has been reached and agreed with the claimant (provided the Scheme is not a one size fits all level of redress)